 Coaching has been far more than just a passing hobby of mine.
-I’ve coached my boys’ baseball teams for about 10 years now, and it’s become my passion.
-In 2015, I started a travel team for my middle son, and we’re looking forward to starting our first season.
+I’ve coached my boys’ baseball teams for more than a dozen years now, and it’s become my passion.
+In 2015, I started a travel team for my middle son, and now I’m looking forward to coaching my youngest.

 To start this team, I applied much of what I’ve learned as a marketer.
 Travel ball is competitive in the Denver area, so to start a successful team I’d need to get creative.
 I started a website and began doing what I do best: I wrote a lot!

-The crazy thing is that the site for my son’s team attracted more traffic in the first 30 days than JonLoomer.com has received in any 30-day period during it’s first four-plus years.
+The crazy thing is that the site for my son’s team attracted more traffic in the first 30 days than JonLoomer.com has received in any 30-day period during it’s first seven-plus years.
 It allowed me to build our brand quickly.

 In case you’re wondering what one needs to study to prepare them for the path I’ve chosen, I was a Philosophy major at Cornell College, a small liberal arts school.
 I would say that path prepared me for nothing and everything at the same time.

 I met my wonderful wife Lisa at college, and she’s the glue that holds this family together.
-She is the CEO of Loomer Family, Inc. There is no chance any of the wonderful things in my life would have happened without her support.
+She is the CEO of Loomer Family, Inc. There is no chance any of the amazing things in my life would have happened without her support.